railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

    There aren't any 1 or 2 cent coins.
    So you set Open ERP's rounding to 0.05 to round everything in a Swiss franc pricelist.

-The supplement from *Field2* is applied before the rounding calculation, which enables some interesting effects.
-For example if you want all your prices to end in 9.99, set your rounding to 10 and your supplement to -0.01 in *Field2*
+The supplement from :guilabel:`Field2` is applied before the rounding calculation, which enables some interesting effects.
+For example if you want all your prices to end in 9.99, set your rounding to 10 and your supplement to -0.01 in :guilabel:`Field2`

 Minimum and Maximum margins enable you to guarantee a given margin over the base price.
 A margin of 10 USD enables you to stop the discount from returning less than that margin.
 If you put 0 into this field, no effect is taken into account.

 Once the pricelist is defined you can assign it to a partner.
-To do this, find a Partner and select its  *Properties*  tab.
-You can then change the  *Purchase Pricelist*  and the  *Sale Pricelist*  that's loaded by default for the partner.
+To do this, find a Partner and select its :guilabel:`Properties` tab.
+You can then change the :guilabel:`Purchase Pricelist` and the :guilabel:`Sale Pricelist` that's loaded by default for the partner.

 Case of using pricelists
 ------------------------